 ICD-10-PCS: A Quick Course on Table Mechanics provides audio and visual tours of the CMS electronic files; participants explore the features, format and organization of ICD-10-PCS.
 Course features include screen shots, interactive activities, and the use of video with audio to demonstrate how to use the electronic files for ICD-10-PCS.

-ICD-10 for Post Acute Care guides the learner through the fundamentals of ICD-10 as a coding system and, after covering the basics, explores the application of ICD-10 to the unique settings of post acute care including home health, hospice, and skilled nursing facilities.
+ICD-10 for Post Acute Care (Bundle) guides the learner through the fundamentals of ICD-10 as a coding system and, after covering the basics, explores the application of ICD-10 to the unique settings of post acute care including home health, hospice, and skilled nursing facilities.